This page allows you to make a payment to Fitzgerald Counseling (using Square):

 Credit card payments at the time of therapy sessions are accepted by means of the Square system (www.squareup.com) and are as secure as industry standards require.
 Credit card information is encrypted in the card reader prior to transmission.
 Square prohibits the storage of card numbers, magnetic stripe data, and security codes on client devices.

 I am now accepting payments via chip-enabled credit and debit cards via the Square chip card reader.
 These cards (which are being sent out to cardholders during 2015) are more secure than the older magnetic stripe cards, as they generate a unique token for each transaction.
-When it becomes available, I will begin using the Square chip and contactless reader, which will enable the use of Apple Pay and other contactless payment methods using cards and smartphones.
+When meeting with you in the office, I use the Square chip and contactless reader, which will enable the use of Apple Pay and other contactless payment methods using cards and smartphones.
 These payment methods are also heavily encrypted and much more secure than traditional magnetic stripe cards.
 For more information on security please visit the Square website.
 For more information about EMV (chip) and NFC (contactless) payments via Square, please see their page on the topic.

 Square asks for your signature for transactions over $25.00.
 It also offers you the option to receive a receipt by text message or e-mail.
 Be aware that these communications are generally regarded as not being HIPAA compliant health communications, but only include the type of payment (co-payment, etc.), the amount, and the name of the payee (Fitzgerald Counseling).
 The personally identifiable information included in this is roughly equivalent to what would be exposed if you wrote a check.
 If you have concerns about this from a privacy standpoint, you can ask me for a paper receipt or pay cash.